hamers/secularmultiple/README.md

 https://ui.adsabs.harvard.edu/abs/2016MNRAS.459.2827H (the original paper) https://ui.adsabs.harvard.edu/abs/2018MNRAS.476.4139H (updates with external perturbations)

+A C++ compiler is required, as well as Python (2/3) for the Python interface.
 Make sure to first compile the code using `make`.
+It will compile using the system's default C++ compiler (if you want to change this, you could modify the Makefile).

 The script `test_secularmultiple.py` can be used to test the installation.
 See `examples.py` for some examples.

-Adrian Hamers, June 2019
+Adrian Hamers, February 2020